walterhiggins/WMPJS/book-outline.md

 Another change in the above function is that we've given the player the option of simply quitting the game by typing `quit` as an answer to the question.
 You may be wondering why there's a check to see if the guess is too low but no equivalent check to see if the guess is too high.
 The reason is, if the guess is not the same or less than the randomNumber, then it *must* be too high -- there are no other options.

 How a program behaves while running is often called its *flow*. *Flow Diagrams* help programmers sketch out how they want or expect a program to behave when it's running.
 In a *Flow Diagram* the start and end of the program are represented by boxes which look like capsules at the top and bottom of the diagram.
 Decisions which need to be made in the program are represented by Diamonds and usually have 2 or more lines leading to other parts of the diagram.
 Processes are represented by plain boxes.
-The diagram below is a flow chart of how listing @@listref{guess_v3.js} behaves while running.
+Figure @@figref{flowchart.png} is a flow chart of how listing @@listref{guess_v3.js} behaves while running.
 Flow charts can be useful in helping to understand a program or in designing a new program.

 @@figure flowchart.png A Flow Diagram